-Once you’ve formed your roux and added your liquid, you’ll simmer over high heat to reduce some of the water content, and encourage the flavors to meld together.
-Your stew will cook like this for about 20 minutes.
+Once you’ve formed your roux and added your liquid, you’ll simmer over high heat to reduce some of the water content and encourage the flavors to meld together.
+Your stew will cook like this for about 10 minutes.

-Then, once you’ve added your carrots and potatoes, you’ll reduce your temperature to low heat and cover.
+Next, add those potatoes and carrots to the pot.
+Then, reduce your heat to low and cover.
 This will encourage the carrots and potatoes to soak up all that delicious flavor you’ve just created.

 You’ll know it’s ready because your fork will easily pierce right through the potato.

 Green tip: Potatoes are a great choice for a sustainable starch!
 They only require a small area to thrive and have a super long shelf life!

 Should You Have Leftovers

 This stew will reheat deliciously and can be stored for 3-4 days covered in the refrigerator.
 You can also opt to keep it in the freezer for up to 3 months!

 To reheat, just place in a microwave-safe dish and cover.
 Microwave on high for 3-5 minutes if thawed, or 5-7 minutes if frozen.
 Stop and stir every 2 minutes and taste test to make sure it’s heated all the way through!